ICD codes: B85.3 What is the ICD Code?

-People – mainly young people – catch pubic (or crab) lice as a result of intimate contact.
-The parasites can infest any hirsute area of the body, but mainly the pubic area.
+Pubic lice pass from person to person through close skin contact.
+The parasites can infest any hirsute area of the body, but mainly the genital area.
 Their bites cause bad itching.
 Pubic lice can be treated successfully with anti-lice products.

 At a glance